Stockholm in 24 hours

 Visiting Stockholm for only one day?
-Here are some suggestions on how to do to get the most out of your stay.
+Here are some suggestions for getting the most out of your 24 hours in town.

 Stockholm is a small to medium-sized capital, with great interconnectivity between its central districts.
-So anyone who's visiting for a limited period of time will still be able to experience quite a lot.
+So anyone who's visiting for a limited period will still be able to experience quite a lot.

-Now's also a good time, while enjoying your meal, to decide how you'd like to spend your day.
+While enjoying your meal, now's also a good time to decide how you'd like to spend your day.

 The classics

-If you're aiming to see some of the most famous attractions, City Hall is a good starting point.
-In this beautiful building, a prime example of Swedish Grace in architecture, the Nobel Banquet is held every year.
+- If you're aiming to see some of the most famous attractions, City Hall is a good starting point.
+The Nobel Banquet is held annually in this beautiful building, a prime example of Swedish Grace in architecture.
 From the tower, you get a fantastic view of the entire city.

-Many of Stockholm's most beloved attractions are located on the green island of Djurgården and can be easily reached by taking the computer ferry from Gamla Stan.
-The Vasa Museum, Abba The Museum, and Skansen Open Air Museum are all found here within walking distance from one another.
+- Many of Stockholm's most beloved attractions are located on the green island of Djurgården and can be easily reached by taking the computer ferry from Gamla Stan.
+The Vasa Museum, Abba The Museum, Nordiska Museet and Skansen Open Air Museum are all found here, within walking distance from one another.
 Visiting them all during the same day might be a little much though, so focus on one!

 The newcomers